statgen/locuszoom-api/README.md

 Server code for the LocusZoom API.

-API endpoint documentation can be found at: https://portaldev.sph.umich.edu/docs/api/v1/#overview-of-api-endpoints
+API documentation can be found at: https://portaldev.sph.umich.edu/docs/api/v1/

-Additional information for local users on how to develop new endpoints and deploy the server is located on the [wiki](../../wiki).
+CSG users please refer to [locuszoom-private](https://github.com/statgen/locuszoom-private) for information on how our API servers are deployed.